toddbadams/code-challenges/payment-gateway/README.md

 Executes business logic — how to implement an activity

 - **Prechecks** - implement fraud checks prior to tokenization and authorization.
 Address verification, CVV, device id, large transactions, payer auth, high-risk countries, risk scoring.
-- **PCI Compliance** - monitors the message bus to ensure no PAN data is being shared
+- **PCI Compliance** - ensure no PAN data is being published to service bus
 - **Transactions Reporting** - listens to the message bus and creates projected views for transaction reports

 Define the layers of the architecture